Lexpedite/blawx/INSTALL.md

 At this point you should be able to access the Blawx interface at http://localhost/blawx.html, and all of the functionality should work except for the Run Blawx Code command.

-## Install Blawx Reasoner (Not currently working)
+## Install Blawx Reasoner

-*NB DO NOT ATTEMPT TO FOLLOW THESE INSTRUCTIONS*

-I'm having problems getting the Flora-2 installation to play nicely in Ubuntu under Windows.
-Have not yet been able to pinpoint the problem.
-So for the time being, the interface is being pointed to the reasoner at blawx.com.
-When I have a working set of install instructions for a local reasoner, I'll update these instructions.
+*From here down the installation instructions are a work in progress.*

 ### Install NodeJS:
 `sudo apt-get install nodejs`